chatcharoen/dbsec-workshop/Lab_Guides/ASO/100/README.md

   ![](images/026.png)

-- On the Tablespace page, choose EMPLOYEESEARCH_DATA as the tablespace to take offline in order to convert
+- On the Tablespace page, choose EMPLOYEESEARCH_DATA as the tablespace to encrypt.
+Click OK.

   ![](images/027.png)